Once Destined for Destruction, the Tampa Theatre Thrives with Arts and Education

-Delta Sky magazine named it one of the world's "Top Ten Iconic Show Places," along with New York City's Radio City Music Hall and Rome's Colosseum.
+Delta Sky magazine named the theater, built in 1926, one of the world's "Top Ten Iconic Show Places," along with New York City's Radio City Music Hall and Rome's Colosseum.
 Life magazine named it one of "America's 21 Wonders."

 The theater's ties with the community are strong, and also historic.
 After all, it was the community that rallied to save the theater from destruction in the 1970s.

 Like many American cities, businesses fled Tampa's downtown for the malls and suburbs in the 1970s.
 The theater's then-owner wanted out and the building was facing the wrecking ball.
 Councilman Lee Duncan and Mayor Bill Poe spearheaded the effort to have the city take over the theater, seeding the sense of stewardship many in the area feel toward the theater.